AkMo3/AkMo3/README.md

 ### Hi there 👋

 <!--
 **AkMo3/AkMo3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Project named PasswordListGenerator
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java, Data Structures and Algorithms, React, Networking and Security.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on everything that looks interesting.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Python.
-- 💬 Ask me about ...
+- 💬 Ask me about Networking and Java.
-- 📫 How to reach me: ...
+- 📫 How to reach me: akmo3901@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: It is easier to maintain 100% than 98%.
--->